The Hardcore Holidayoff

 “As deserved,” is all Barista Minion says before raising from the tray a full pint glass of what would best be described as the most suspicious volume of fluid witnessed by any of them, and moves to place it down.

-The glass, filled luridly to the brim with a steaming, cloudy mixture of yogurt and air syrup, owns a viscosity and consistency that is unmistakable to both of the adults sitting at the table.
+The glass, filled luridly to the brim with a steaming, cloudy mixture of yogurt and air syrup, owns a viscosity and consistency that is unmistakable to both adults sitting at the table.
 It clops into the wood of the table, notifying everyone in the shop that it’s showtime.

 “I… What is this?”
 Harmony asks, staring at the sticky mixture like the fires of hell itself, that is, if the fires of hell were something terribly indecent.
 Already there’s a mild stirring in the cafe as various minions shield their eyes, gasp in shock, or laugh at Harmony’s questionable turn of misfortune.

-Harmony’s hand trembles for the glass.
-It’s hot to the touch.
+Harmony’s hand trembles for the glass: it’s hot to the touch.

 “I could kill you right now, you know,” Harmony mumbles out, her eyes locked on the steaming glass.